SaranaSai/E-Waste-Classification-Model/README.md

 - User can be able to download the predictions as a report (CSV).

-Week-2 Created a light interface Model that trains In less time
+Week-2 : Created a less complexity Model that trains In less time

 Further Improvements to be made :
 - Checking all other ways by changing various factors in such a way to get more accuracy while predicting